Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Introduction

 \section{Introduction}

 \IEEEPARstart{B}{attery-limited} endurance poses a fundamental bottleneck in multi-UAV inspection missions.
-In applications such as infrastructure inspection, precision agriculture, and environmental monitoring, a team of UAVs must service a finite set of geographically distributed sites, with the aggregate task workload often exceeding the endurance of any single vehicle~\cite{5,6}.
+In applications such as infrastructure inspection, precision agriculture, and environmental monitoring, a team of UAVs must service a finite set of distributed sites whose aggregate workload exceeds the endurance of any single vehicle~\cite{5,6}.
 Sustained operation therefore necessitates periodic withdrawal of active UAVs for battery replenishment, with immediate replacement by spare units drawn from a shared fleet.
 If a replacement vehicle is unavailable at the time of request, mission continuity is compromised.
 Consequently, determining the minimum number of spare UAVs required to guarantee uninterrupted task execution constitutes a critical planning and resource allocation problem.

 Existing fleet-sizing approaches typically rely on one of two modeling assumptions.
 The first is steady-state operation, where vehicles cycle indefinitely and spare capacity follows from average utilization~\cite{1,2,3}.
 The second treats replacement requests as statistically independent, sizing the spare pool so each request is served with probability at least $1-\varepsilon$~\cite{4}.
 Both assumptions are ill-suited to finite-horizon inspection missions.
 Steady-state models do not account for transient demand in missions where each task is completed exactly once.
 Independence-based models guarantee per-request blocking but not mission-level reliability.
 Even $\varepsilon$ = 0.01 yields mission success well below 95\% over dozens of handovers.